daniel-payne/functions-templates-manager/readme.md

 It also watches the flows.json in-case you change something in the node-red editor and extracts everything again on deploy.

+There needs to be **three** scripts, as the collect & extract run in separate processes, so you can continue to edit and save during long running synchronization.

 There are four optional flags you can send to these scripts

 **--flows-file** This allows you to run the scripts from anywhere, if you don't supply this value it defaults to ```~/.node-red/flows.json```